Graham Cummins: Return to Ireland

 Cummins signed for City on a two-year deal on 30 December 2017.
 He scored for City in a 4–2 win on his first competitive start against Dundalk in the 2018 President's Cup at Oriel Park.
 On his first start in the league against St. Pat's on the opening night of the season, Cummins scored City's second goal of the night but was later sent off in a 3–2 away victory.
 On his return from suspension, Cummins scored a hat-trick as City beat Sligo Rovers 4–1 away from home.

-Cummins joined Waterford F.C. ahead of the 2020 season where he featured as a centre half before COVID-19 halted the season for nearly five months.
+Cummins joined Waterford ahead of the 2020 season where he featured as a centre-half before COVID-19 halted the season for nearly five months.
 Before the season's resumption, he joined Cork City for a third time.
 He was an unused substitute in two league games and received a red card in a FAI Cup game against Longford Town.
 In September, he announced his retirement to pursue a career in journalism.